psycopg/psycopg2/doc/cursor.rst

         a single row at a time.
 It may also be used in the implementation of :meth:`executemany()`.

-        .. todo:: copied from dbapi: better specify what psycopg does with arraysize
+        .. todo:: copied from dbapi: better specify what psycopg2 does with arraysize

     .. attribute:: rowcount